lisahanzl/lisahanzl.github.io/index.md

 ### Hello,

-I am a PhD student at the University of Duisburg-Essen, [Institute for Socioeconomics](https://www.uni-due.de/soziooekonomie/hanzl){:target="_blank"}.
+I am a PhD student at the [Institute for Socioeconomics](https://www.uni-due.de/soziooekonomie/hanzl){:target="_blank"} of the University of Duisburg-Essen.
+Currently, I am a visiting researcher at the Economics Department of the Yale University.

-My main research interest are labor economics and applied microeconometrics.
+My main research interests are labor economics, especially labor supply issues and unemployment insurance, and applied microeconometrics.
+I am also interested in topics around inequality, especially in regards to gender and race.
+My dissertation revolves around gendered dynamics on labor markets.